How To Earn Your Pediatric Nursing Certification

 - Are verifiable by your clinical supervisor or professional colleague (RN or physician).
 Contact information must be provided for verification of eligibility related to clinical hours, to be used if you are selected for audit.

-The exam is $344 and individuals are given a 90 day window to schedule the exam at an ANCC approved center.
-There are over 300 in the country.
+The exam is $370, and individuals receive a 90-day window to schedule the exam at an ANCC-approved center, of which there are over 300 nationwide.
 Depending on your location, you may have to travel to the closest center.
 You do not have to take the exam in your home state.
-This is a national certification and not state specific.
+This is a national certification and not state-specific.

 Pediatric Nurse Salary